 Major Cities: Brno, Ostrava, Plzen, Liberec

 Employment contracts must be in writing and specify:

-- The place where the employee will work
+- The place where an employee will work

-- The nature of job the employee will do
+- The nature of job an employee will do

-- The date on which the employee will begin working
+- The date on which an employee will commence working.

 The contract also contains clauses of termination, provisions about holidays, working hours, wages, and business trips.